poster983/Passport-Live/README.md

 Passport Live is a modern web app for schools that helps them manage passes.
 ## Announcements
 Migration over to GitLab has begun.
-The GitHub repo will remain, however, the repository will be discontinued within the coming months.
+The GitHub repo will remain, however, it will not accept any more PRs and wil be mirrored by the GitLab repo.

 ## Installation
 NOTE: These instructions are assuming you are using Ubuntu 16.04 LTS
-1. Install the latest version of NodeJS [Here] (https://nodejs.org/en/download/)
+1. Install the latest version of NodeJS [Here](https://nodejs.org/en/download/)
    a.
 Be sure that NPM was also installed.
-2. Install `rethinkdb` by following [this] (https://www.rethinkdb.com/docs/install/ubuntu/) tutorial.
+2. Install `rethinkdb` by following [this](https://www.rethinkdb.com/docs/install/ubuntu/) tutorial.
 3. Give your user account ownership of npm.
 This is so you don't need sudo.
    a.
 First Try: `~$ sudo chown -R $(whoami) ~/.npm`
    b.
 If that dosn't work, try: `sudo chown -R $(whoami) /usr/local/lib/node_modules`